The kiss

 In a loud club.
 Different bodies swayed to the rhythm, some lost in the dance, while some could be seen talking and smiling despite the loud music.

 The man whom we came for also noticed them.
 "Mr. Flynn.
 You're here.
 Please sit.
 Excuse us, please."
 He said to the men sitting around him.
-They also stood up and left while we sat down, facing the man.
+They also stood up and left.

 "Getting the last dragon's blood is difficult.
 It's the only one that can make anyone immortal, and finding it is difficult...
 Anyway.
 I thought I'd be free by now to drop the formalities."
-Mr. Howard said, but neither Mark said a word.
+Mr. Howard said, followed by a smile.

 And to get that, I needed this witch's help, even though he was requesting something surprising.

-"My daughter explained the blind date didn't go well...
-That an incident happened or so."
-He said.
+"My daughter explained the blind date didn't go as planned... an incident happened or so."
+He continued.

 I looked at the man before I scoffed lightly.
 I was also surprised when the human girl kissed me.
 I couldn't even do a thing before she ran out because I was shocked.